itsmaxymoo/bc125py/docs/contrib_doc.md

 For style's sake, all SDO's should adapt the docstring in `_E`, and maintain the order of functions seen in `_E` and `_ScannerDataObject`.

-An SDO implementing a function may not modify the function's signature.
+An SDO implementing a function may not modify the function's signature, with one exception.
+Indexed SDO's (CIN, DCH, etc...) may accept an `index: int = 1` parameter in the constructor **only**, for ease of creation, reading, and writing.
+The index must be a public member, and it must be assumed the user can modify the index.
 Any public attribute of an SDO must be an attribute of that scanner setting.

 If an SDO implements `to_fetch_command`, it should also implement `from_command_response`.
 Likewise, `to_dict` and `from_dict` come in pairs.
-SDO's which represent a write-only command, with no data associated with it (e.g: CLR, DCH, etc...), should only implement `to_write_command`.
+SDO's which represent a write-only command, with no data associated with it (e.g: CLR, PRG, etc...), should only implement `to_write_command`.
 SDO's which represent a read-only command (e.g: MDL, VER) should only implement `to_fetch_command`, `from_command_response`, `to_dict`, and `from_dict`.

+All SDO public attributes must have a default value that makes sense.
+SDO's may define subclass-enums for cryptic attributes.
+If done, the enum entries must be in the format `EasyValueName = ScannerValue`